prafullsranjan/simple-spring-webapp/README.md

 # Simple Spring Web App
-This is simple spring project.
+This is a simple spring project.